fkarg/fkarg.github.io/_posts/2019-05-07-on-murphyjitsu.md

 apply Murphyjitsu on this schedule right there', or 'Okay what could go wrong here'.
-These are utterly necessary to do the conscious version, but having your unconsciousness do Murphyjitsu can be even more effective - mainly because it is signifacantly faster and delivers astonishingly good results.
+These are utterly necessary to do the conscious version, but having your unconsciousness do Murphyjitsu can be even more effective - mainly because it is significantly faster and delivers astonishingly good results.
 Still, for the most time, I was not even aware of that.

 ## Conclusion

-So much about me and my thougts about Murphyjitsu.
-Do not hesitate to give me feedback or tell me your thougths.
+So much about me and my thoughts about Murphyjitsu.
+Do not hesitate to give me feedback or tell me your thoughts.

+---
+**Edits**:
+- 2020-09-04: fixed grammar

 [0]: https://www.lesswrong.com/posts/N47M3JiHveHfwdbFg/hammertime-day-10-murphyjitsu
 [1]: http://yudkowsky.net/rational/technical/
 [2]: https://www.hpmor.com/chapter/16

-_Isn't it exciting, you can discover quite a few things by only thinking about them!_